OpenGATE/Gate/docs/compton_camera_imaging_simulations.rst

 *KeepAll* policy accepts all coincidences, no restriction applied.

-*KeepIfMultipleVolumeIDsInvolved* policy accepts *coincidences* with at least two of the *singles* in different volumeID.
+*KeepIfMultipleVolumeIDsInvolved* policy accepts *coincidences* with at least two *singles* in different volumeIDs.

-*KeepIfMultipleVolumeNamesInvolved* is the default *coincidence* acceptence policy. *Coincidences* are accepted if at least two of the *singles*  within the *coincidence* are recorded in different SD  volume names.
+*KeepIfMultipleVolumeNamesInvolved* is the default *coincidence* acceptance policy. *Coincidences* are accepted if at least two of the *singles*  within the *coincidence* are recorded in different SD  volume names.
 Volumes created by a repeater have same volume name but different volumeID.

 Coincidence processing
 -----------------------